On the Stretch Factor of Polygonal Chains: Algorithm for Recognizing -Chains c-Chains

-In the decision algorithm above, only the construction of the data structures $\DS(Q)$, $Q\in W$, uses randomization, which is independent of the value of $c$.
-The parameter $c$ is used for defining the ellipses $E_{i,k}$, and the queries to the data structures; this part is deterministic.
-Hence, we can find the optimal value of $c$ by Meggido's parametric search~\cite{Meg83} in the second part of the algorithm.
+In the decision algorithm in the proof of Theorem~\ref{thm:alg}, only the construction of the data structures $\DS(Q)$, $Q\in W$, uses randomization, which is independent of the value of $c$.
+The parameter $c$ is used for defining the ellipsoid $E_{i,k}$, and the queries to the data structures; this part is deterministic.
+Hence, we can find the optimal value of $c$ by Megiddo's parametric search~\cite{Meg83} in the second part of the algorithm.

-Meggido's technique reduces an optimization problem to a corresponding decision problem at a polylogarithmic factor increase in the running time.
-An optimization problem is amenable to this technique if the following three conditions are met~\cite{Salowe04}: (1) the objective function is monotone in the given parameter; (2) the decision problem can be solved by evaluating bounded-degree polynomials, and (3) the decision problem admits an efficient parallel algorithm (with polylogarithmic running time using polynomial number of processors).
-All three conditions hold in our case: The area of each ellipse with foci in $S$ monotonically increases with $c$; the data structure of~\cite{MP15} answers ellipse range counting queries by evaluating polynomials of bounded degree; and the $\binom{n}{2}$ queries can be performed in parallel.
+Megiddo's technique reduces an optimization problem to a corresponding decision problem at a polylogarithmic factor increase in the running time.
+An optimization problem is amenable to this technique if the following three conditions are met~\cite{Salowe04}: (1) the objective function is monotone in the given parameter; (2) the decision problem can be solved by evaluating bounded-degree polynomials, and (3) the decision problem admits an efficient parallel algorithm (with polylogarithmic running time using a polynomial number of processors).
+All three conditions hold in our case: The area of each ellipsoid with foci in $S$ monotonically increases with $c$; the data structure of~\cite{MP15} answers ellipsoid range counting queries by evaluating polynomials of bounded degree; and the $\binom{n}{2}$ queries can be performed in parallel.
 Alternatively, Chan's randomized optimization technique~\cite{Chan99} is also applicable.
 Both techniques yield the following result.